Cadiz, Kentucky

-Cadiz (/ˈkeɪdiːz, -dɪz/ KAY-deez-,_--diz) is a home rule-class city and the county seat of Trigg County, Kentucky, United States.
+Cadiz (/ˈkeɪdiːz, -dɪz/ KAY-deez-,_--diz) is a home rule-class city in and the county seat of Trigg County, Kentucky, United States.
 The population was 2,540 at the 2020 census.
 It is part of the Clarksville metropolitan area.

-Cadiz is a historic town located close to the Land Between the Lakes, a popular recreation area.
+Cadiz is a historic town located close to Lake Barkley east of the Land Between the Lakes recreation area.
 It was a base of Union and Confederate operations during the Civil War.
-It permits the sale of alcoholic beverages.

-Etymology
+History

-William Henry Perrin's 1884 History of Trigg County does not explain the origin of Spanish name of the town.
-In May 1820 the county commission chose to use Robert Baker's land as the site of the county seat.
+In May 1820. the county commission chose to use Robert Baker's land as the site of the county seat.
 He relinquished his stable yard and the surrounding 50 acre.
 From August to October, the commission platted the town in blocks and named it as Cadiz.
 Rennick's Kentucky Place Names repeats the local tradition that a Spaniard in the surveying party successfully suggested his hometown.
 The book also states that "It was definitely not named for the city in Ohio."
 The name, however, does not take the Spanish pronunciation.

+1993 Cadiz auto-truck collision

+At approximately 4:55 PM on Wednesday, December 15, 1993, seven teenage boys who were all classmates from Trigg County High School along with working together at a game call manufacturing company during after-school hours were returning to their workplace following dinner break at a local restaurant via travelling on U.S. Route 68 in a 1988 Honda Civic when their vehicle suddenly merged into the opposite lane and while correcting back to their lane was struck drivers-side by the driver of a 1988 Toyota pickup truck who attempted to avoid colliding with them.
+While all of the car's occupants were pronounced dead at the scene of the accident, the driver of the pickup truck survived despite being moderately injured.
+The largest loss of life from a vehicular accident in the state of Kentucky since the Carrollton bus collision in 1988 sent shockwaves across the nation.

+Following an investigation made and concluded by the Trigg County Police Department, the primary cause of the accident was due to the driver's failure of judgement via overcorrecting, overcrowding the vehicle and not wearing seat belts.